shrestabs/ucsc-incominggrad/README.md

 - What is the cost of my MS at UCSC?
 > Too broad.
 Lets take 4 different situations of how your quarter can be.

+- I do not have enough funds yet to show to the college in order to get my i20 because my Education Loan is yet to get sanctioned.
+What do I do?
+> This deadlock is not uncommon. **Solution:** Assuming you will need to show 45-50 lakhs as proof and you have 20 lakhs from family funds as liquid assets and you plan to take 25+ lakhs as a loan, for now you need to get a bank statement from one of ur relatives/friends.
+You then need to fill a form called affidavit of financial support from isss and ask them to sign it and say your parents + that relative/friend is funding you.
+Once you get your i20, show that to your bank and get your loan approved.

 | Quarter        | Expense($):Fee + Insurance    | Living($) | Income from grading or TAing |
 | ------------- |:-------------:| -----:|-----:|
 | Q1:Fall     | -9500 -400 (3rd party insurance) | -3000 | +500 (Grader for 1 course) |